AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

 ### 4. Create a cart price rule based on the audience

-In this section, you create a cart price rule based on your new audience.
+This section shows you how to create a cart price rule based on your new audience.

-1. Confirm your new audience appears in the **Real-Time CDP Audiences** dashboard.
+1. Confirm that your new audience is displayed in the **Real-Time CDP Audiences** dashboard.
 1. [Create a cart price rule](https://experienceleague.adobe.com/en/docs/commerce-admin/marketing/promotions/cart-rules/price-rules-cart-create).
 1. [Set the condition](https://experienceleague.adobe.com/en/docs/commerce-admin/marketing/promotions/cart-rules/price-rules-cart-create#use-real-time-cdp-audiences-to-set-a-condition) of the cart price rule using your new audience.
-1. [Set what action](https://experienceleague.adobe.com/en/docs/commerce-admin/marketing/promotions/cart-rules/price-rules-cart-create#step-3-define-the-actions) that you want to occur when the product is added to the cart.
+1. [Set the action](https://experienceleague.adobe.com/en/docs/commerce-admin/marketing/promotions/cart-rules/price-rules-cart-create#step-3-define-the-actions) that you want to occur when the product is added to the cart.
 1. Continue to configure your cart price rule.
 1. Go to the customer view of your sandbox instance.
 1. Add the product you based the audience off of to the cart.
 Notice that the cart price rule is enabled.